-- You may have an increase in energy.
+- You may have an increase in energy, hunger or unsettledness.

 - Your waters may break if they have not done so already.

-The second stage of labour starts when your cervix is fully dilated and ends with the birth of your baby.
+The second stage of labour starts when your cervix is fully dilated and you can begin to go with your body’s strong desire to push and ends with the birth of your baby.
 This phase includes:

 - Strong urge to push and bear down.

-- Strong contractions pushing your baby against your pelvis floor.
+- Powerful contractions pushing your baby against your pelvic floor and bowel.

-- Your midwife will guide you – encouraging you to push with the contractions.
+- Your midwife will guide you to and encourage you to work with your body to push with the contractions.

 How will I know when I’m in labour?